emacs-mirror/emacs/mps/manual/source/topic/location.rst

     A location dependency records the fact that the :term:`client program` depends on the bit patterns of some :term:`references
-    <reference>` (and not merely on the :term:`block` to which the
+    <reference>` (and not merely on the identity of the :term:`block`
-    reference refers), and provides a function
+    to which the reference refers), and provides a function (:c:func:`mps_ld_isstale`) to find out whether any of these references have been changed because a block has been :term:`moved
-    (:c:func:`mps_ld_isstale`) to find out whether any of these references have been changed because a block has been :term:`moved <moving garbage collector>`.
+    <moving garbage collector>`.

     A typical use is in the implementation of a hash table whiches hashes blocks by hashing their addresses.
 After a block has moved,